Rate Limiting and Auth Hardening in Production

 sliding window for login attempts

-token buckets are great for general rate limiting but for login attempts we wanted something with more memory. a sliding window counter that tracks failed attempts over the last 15 minutes. after 5 failures in that window, you're locked out for increasing durations.
+token buckets work for general rate limiting but for login attempts we wanted something with more memory. a sliding window counter tracks failed attempts over the last 15 minutes. after 5 failures in that window, the account locks out for increasing durations.

 type SlidingWindow struct {